Global Health Interest Group Sponsors Fundraiser for Students

 Medical students who travel to the Dominican Republic must pay for their own travel.
 The trip costs about $1,500 per student.

-The Global Health Interest Group also has its annual fundraiser April 7 at the Rock Bar, 4245 N. Craftsman Court, Scottsdale, 85251.
-The Flippin’ Switches will perform and doors will open at 7:00 p.m.
-Money raised will be used to help send medical students on the trip.
+To aid that cause, the Global Health Interest Group held its annual fundraiser on April 7, 2017, at the Rock Bar, 4245 N. Craftsman Court, Scottsdale, 85251.
+The Flippin’ Switches performed.
+The money raised was used to help send medical students on the trip.

-During the Dominican Republic trip, students travel to four farming villages, or bateys, where they set up mobile clinics in community buildings and backyards.
-Students in triage take vitals such as blood pressure, pulse, temperature, height and weight.
-They then take patient histories, perform physical exams and dispense medications in a pharmacy.
-Teams of students and faculty also conduct home visits for patients unable to travel to the clinic.
+During the Dominican Republic trip, students traveled to four farming villages, or bateys, where they set up mobile clinics in community buildings and backyards.
+Students in triage took vitals such as blood pressure, pulse, temperature, height and weight.
+They then took patient histories, performed physical exams and dispensed medications in a pharmacy.
+Teams of students and faculty also conducted home visits for patients unable to travel to the clinic.

 Second-year medical and public health student Leslie Appleton, who traveled to the Dominican Republic in the fall of 2016, said the residents were so grateful to have someone listen to them.